bendalab/audian/README.md

   - [x] Recompute derived data whenever a source is changed.
   - [x] Update plots of all items that have been recomputed.
   - [x] Recompute derived data only if visible or used by something visible.
-  - [x] Automatically discover plugins
+  - [x] Automatically discover plugins.
+  - [x] Analyzer plugins for analysing a select snippet of the data.
   - [ ] Test this plugin interface with
     - [ ] Subtract common mean
     - [ ] Logarithmic and high-pass filtered envelope